 I can afford to pay more every month, can I arrange to make overpayments?

-If you can afford to pay more every month, you may be able to make regular overpayments.
-However, this is dependent on your existing mortgage terms and conditions which may include an early repayment charge.
+If you can afford to pay more every month, you may be able to make regular overpayments, but it depends on your mortgage.

-If you’re thinking about making an extra payment(s) on your mortgage, please call us on 0800 121 8899 to discuss your options.
+Check the terms and conditions because there may be early repayment charges.
+If you're thinking about making an extra payment(s) on your mortgage, please call us on 0800 121 6263 to discuss your options.

 I have an arrangement in place to clear my arrears, is this affected?

 If you've arranged to pay an extra amount each month to help clear your arrears, you'll continue to pay this, no matter what happens with the base rate.
 If you want to change your repayment plan, call us on 0800 121 8765.